-The industrialization of farming has left a slew of injustices in its wake, from agricultural pollution from pesticides and nitrates, to lower incomes and less autonomy for farmers and rural communities.
+The industrialization of farming has left a slew of injustices in its wake, from agricultural pollution coming from pesticides and nitrates, to lower incomes and less autonomy for farmers and rural communities.
 We have also seen reduced access to fresh, healthy and nourishing food for families across the country.

 But more and more, people see how our food is grown, distributed and prepared as a reflection of our values.
 In communities across the country, we are re-democratizing our food system.

 For the past six decades, industrial agriculture has treated the farm as a factory, with "inputs" (pesticides, fertilizers) and "outputs" (crops).
 The primary objective is increasing yields while controlling costs, usually by exploiting economies of scale — in the case of agriculture, this means large-scale, industrial monocropping.

 This corporate approach to farming undermines a healthy food and farm economy, distances farmers from their craft and leaves consumers disconnected from their food supply.
 Most importantly, it fosters injustice up and down the food chain — and can't be sustained.

 Farmers lose income & control

 Today, farmers and ranchers receive about 20 cents of every dollar spent on food — down from 44 cents back in 1950.

 This kind of drop in income makes it hard to earn a living.
 Over 90 percent of U.S. farmers now rely on off-farm income to make ends meet, up from 54 percent in 1970 and 30 percent in 1930.